steveya/steveya.github.io/_posts/2023-09-16-short-rate-models-4.md

 ## Calibration to Market Observed Short Rates
-Estimating the Ornstein Uhlenbeck model parameters from finite sample data is challenging because the variance around the maximum likelihood estimates of $$\kappa$$ and $$\theta$$ can be quite large, and their biases are also high.
-This section briefly covers the basics of Vasicek model parameter estimation using traditional methods such as the MLE.
-We will then show the size of the estimation bias and variance through simulations.
+This section covers the basics of Vasicek model (OU process) parameter estimation using traditional methods such as the maximum likelihood estimation (MLE).
+We demonstrate through simulations that the MLE parameter estimates from finite samples are rather problematic, and discuss the source of the problem.
+We then introduce a particle filtering method to estimate the model parameters that empirically improves the parameter estimation.

 ### Maximum Likelihood Estimation
 Just as we did for the Merton model, we can derive the log-likelihood function for the Vasicek model by noting that conditional on the short rate at time $$t$$, the short rate at time $$t+\Delta t$$ is normally distributed.
 Using the Euler method to discretize the OU process, the log-likelihood function is given by